florian-vuillemot/weblodge/docs/source/commands/app-tiers.rst

    $ weblodge app-tiers
    Warning: There is no guarantee of the estimated price.

-   Tier description: Designed to provide enhanced performance for production apps and workloads.
+   Tier description: Designed to provide enhanced performance for production apps and workload.
    Tier location: northeurope
     Name |    Price    | Cores |   RAM   | Storage
    -----------------------------------------------